syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 {% endhighlight %}

-N> To enable the row header in SfDataGrid, you need to set the `SfDataGrid.ShowRowHeader` as `true`.
+N> To enable the row header in the SfDataGrid, set the `SfDataGrid.ShowRowHeader` to `true`.

-## Clear Selection
+## Clear selection

-SfDataGrid allows you to clear the selection applied in the grid rows in two ways, either by setting the `SfDataGrid.SelectionMode` to `None` or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.
+The SfDataGrid allows clearing the selection applied in the grid rows in two ways either by setting the `SfDataGrid.SelectionMode` to `None`, or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.

-The following code example illustrates how to clear selection in SfDataGrid.
+To clear selection in the SfDataGrid, follow the code example:

 {% highlight c# %}
 //Clear selection using selection mode